streetcomplete/StreetComplete/README.md

 * Settings
   * Additional darker dark theme
   * Background map can be changed to aerial / satellite imagery
-  * Separate deletion of quest and map tile cache
   * Adjust location update intervals
-  * Log reader (not a setting, but it's in the menu)
   * Expert mode that enables capabilities, some of which can be dangerous when used by inexperienced OSM contributors
     * Directly edit tags, with suggestions from iD and last used values
     * Add nodes everywhere, either free-floating or as part of a way